afni/afni/doc/afni_sphinx/SUMA/Viewer.rst

       * :ref:`view->save <Save_View>` and :ref:`view->load
         <Load_View>` to save load views

-   * Momentum feature
+#.
+Momentum feature

    * Press :ref:`m<LC_m>` to toggle momentum on.
 Click the left mouse button and release it as you are dragging the mouse.
 It should feel like you're throwing the surface.

-   * Lots more
+#. **Lots more!**

    * Function keys modify various aspects of the display

      * Those may be usurped by OS X, see Keyboard Setup or try key modifiers to get them to work.

      * See *SUMA*\ 's :ref:`help<LC_Ctrl+h>` or :ref:`Keyboard
        Controls <KeyboardControls>` for all interactive options.

    .. _Recording_Images: